unrealwork/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 ATSD validates the certificate and install it without restarting the server.

-We had to upgrade Jetty to version **9.4** to support SSLContent reloading without reboot.
+Axibase upgraded Jetty to version `9.4` to support SSLContent reloading without reboot.

 ### Upload Permissions